-Azure Machine Learning is a cloud service revving and driving the machine learning project lifecycle.
-Machine learning specialists, data scientists, and engineers can use it in their day-to-day workflows: Train and deploy models and operate MLOps.
+Azure Machine Learning is a cloud service that revolves around and drives the machine learning project lifecycle.
+Machine learning specialistsdata scientists, and engineers can use it in their day-to-day workflows to train and deploy models and operate MLOps.

-You can assemble a model in Azure Machine Learning or use a model from an open-source platform, such as Pytorch, TensorFlow, or scikit-learn.
+You can assemble a model in Azure Machine Learning or use one from an open-source platform such as Pytorch, TensorFlow, or scikit-learn.
 MLOps tools help you observe, retrain, and redeploy models.

 You can use Azure Machine Learning's built-in machine learning capabilities for your custom (and Azure-ready) data or your data from other sources, such as public data stores or an existing machine learning platform.